t-ewing/portfolio/index.md

 ## Buffaflo - Audio and Multimedia Dataflow Framework for ARM Cortex-M4 Microcontrollers
 **Languages:** _C, Python, GDScript_

-**Skills:** _Embedded Audio Programming, Embedded C, Driver Development, Concurrent Systems, Multi-rate Systems, DSP, Software and Hardware Debugging_
+**Skills:** _Embedded Audio Programming, 'Bare-Metal' Embedded C, Driver Development, Concurrent Systems, Multi-rate Systems, DSP, Software and Hardware Debugging_

 **Description:** Buffaflo (a portmenteau of 'Buffer' and 'Flow') is a framework designed for constructing modular and runtime-reconfigurable musical instruments and sonification devices on embedded platforms - primarily targeting the STM32 family of microcontrollers.
 This framework is in active development, and began implementation as part of my MEng Individual Project to be used for teaching embedded audio programming to 2<sup>nd</sup> Year Electronic Engineering students.